Service Requests

 Creating a Request

-5. Optionally pick a type/reason, set priority, assign technicians, set a scheduled date or due-by date, or mark as in-shop
+- Optionally set priority, assign technicians, set a scheduled date or due-by date, or mark as in-shop

 Tip: Be specific in the description.
 "Compressor making noise" is less helpful than "Loud grinding noise from IR rotary screw on startup, customer reports it started Monday."
 Your future self (or the tech who gets the call) will thank you.